Naitron-oss/RPG/README.md

 -~-COMPLETE

 Step 7:
-Correctly get background frames to switch
+Get background frames to switch
 //Need to have a map moveSpeed + link.moveSpeed so they move together
-//Need to start/stop background frames movement
+//Need to start/stop background frames movement -~-COMPLETE

+Step ??:
+Need to fix background frame to switch correctly on all screens Also need to switch smoothly

 Step ??:
 Prevent Link from moving diagonally